Krizeon/meal-ordering-system/README.md

 `Eggs, Toast, Coffee`

-You may also input Lunch or Dinner as the meal.
+You may also input Lunch or Dinner as the meal, as well as multiple sides, drinks, or desserts.